Pedro Rodríguez (racing driver): Career

-Rodríguez drove a Ferrari 312 P Coupé in the CanAm round of Bridgehampton in 1969, finishing 5th.
-In 1970 he finished 3rd at Riverside and 5th at Laguna Seca Raceway with a factory BRM P154.
+Rodríguez drove a Ferrari 312 P Coupé in the CanAm round of Bridgehampton in 1969, finishing fifth.
+In 1970, he finished third at Riverside and fifth at Laguna Seca Raceway with a factory BRM P154.

-The 1971 Formula One season could have seen him as a championship contender, with a BRM P160 being prepared by Tony Southgate, and for once BRM had consistently good engines.
+The 1971 Formula One season could have seen Rodríguez as a championship contender, with a BRM P160 being prepared by Tony Southgate, and for once BRM had consistently good engines.
 BRM, however, was overextended, trying to run three, and later four, cars.
 Rodríguez challenged Jacky Ickx in the rain during the Dutch Grand Prix, and only just failed to win.